MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-playfab-plugin-integration.md

     );
     ```

-    Note that any function that binds to this delegate must have the same signature as the delegate. e.g.
+    Functions that bind to this delegate, must have the same signature as the delegate.
+For example:
     ```cpp
     void UGameInstance::OnAuthenticateUserComplete(int32 localUserNum, bool bWasSuccessful, const FString& platformUserIdStr, const FString& error)
     ```

-    You can also bind a lambda to the delegate. e.g.
+    You can also bind a lambda to the delegate.
+For example:
     ```cpp
     // We don't pass the `FOnlineIdentityPlayFabPtr` pointer through the lambda capture since the original
     // local isn't guaranteed to live longer than the lambda and we want to avoid dangling references.